Take a look at what is happening across Netherfield Primary School.

 The Year 4 team

 Read what Year 4 are doing this term by downloading their newsletter below.

 Class 10 teacher is Miss Coutts

 We love reading and the teachers in Year 5 are full of recommendations of books you should read.
 We know that reading is important and can help you become independent learners.
-Therefore, we dedicate time to practise independent reading and once a week we have a Reading for Pleasure lesson where we spend time sharing, reading, and doing all sorts of great book-related activities!
-Please encourage your child to read every day to an adult, or by themselves.
+Therefore, we dedicate time to practise independent reading and have Reading for Pleasure lessons where we spend time sharing, reading, and doing all sorts of great book-related activities!
+Although, to be honest, we spend most of our time talking about books anyway!

 We cover a wide range of areas so if you would like to know more about what we learn in Year 5, take a look at our curriculum pages for a further break down or at our newsletters below.

 If you have any questions or queries about Year 5, please ask one of the Year 5 teaching team who are always more than happy to help!

 Read what Year 5 are doing this term by downloading their newsletter below.